hmgle/graftcp/README.md

                 SOCKS5 username
      --version  Print the mgraftcp version information -w, --whiteip-file=value
-                Only redirect the connect that destination ip in the white-ip-file to SOCKS5
+                Only redirect the connect that destination IP/CIDR in the white-ip-file to SOCKS5
 ```